Wednesday, March 23, 2016

 On our way to Cody, we were literally chased by a storm.
 We could see the dark clouds following us with great speed while the radio kept announcing storm alerts.
 That was one interesting race.
 Well we did eventually escape it by taking shelter in a small town deli.

-'Most scenic 52 miles in the United States' was quoted by President Roosevelt for the 45 minute Buffalo Bill scenic byway drive from Cody to Yellowstone, through the gorgeous volcanic Absaroka range.
+'Most scenic 52 miles in the United States' was quoted by President Roosevelt for the 45-minute Buffalo Bill scenic byway drive from Cody to Yellowstone, through the gorgeous volcanic Absaroka range.
 I would second Teddy Roosevelt anytime.
 The drive indeed was spectacular.
 If not the best, it definitely was one of the best.

-Lake Yellowstone which is a part of the yellowstone caldera is one of the first features one meets when entering through the east gate.
+Lake Yellowstone which is a part of the Yellowstone caldera is one of the first features one meets when entering through the east gate.

 Map of the main geyser basins in Yellowstone National Park.
-It doesn't include the Norris basin in the north west, which I could not visit during this trip.
+It doesn't include the Norris Basin in the northwest, which I could not visit during this trip.

-West Thumb Geyser Basin with a glimpse of the yellowstone lake.
+West Thumb Geyser Basin with a glimpse of the Yellowstone Lake.

 Opal pool